darshit1250/BreastCancerPrediction/README.md

        - W.H.
 Wolberg, W.N.
 Street, and O.L.
 Mangasarian.
 Machine learning techniques
          to diagnose breast cancer from fine-needle aspirates.
 Cancer Letters 77 (1994) 163-171.
+    ..
+The description is taken from the scikit learn dataset ..

 # Breast Cancer Wisconsin
 --------------------------